MeruzhanS/space-shooter/README.md

 # space-shooter
-A space shooter game I created from scratch
+A space shooter game I created from scratch using a game canvas and constantly updating based on game time.